oliverlkelly/ProjectCoffeeBean/README.md

 ## Usage

 This application is proof of concept, it can be used to view a list of coffee stores, login and logout securely.
+To test the login for yourself, please use the below details;

+- Username: oliver.kelly@mail.com
+- Password: Password123

 ![Alt text](./assets/discoverpage.png "Screenshot the Discover Page")